FAQ - Setup

 If the uke is that bad, sometimes it is a warranty claim and that should be taken up with your initial dealer before I modify your ukulele in any way.
 I am often asked to work on ukes that have warped necks, no neck relief, or broken braces.
 All of which should be taken up with your initial dealer.

 Then why do I set up ukes at uke fests?
 At a uke fest, you are there anyway for the event, so I can hand it back and say, "I don't feel comfortable working on this." or "This is an issue you need to take up with your initial dealer" and you have not lost time and money.
-And we get to know each other and a good time is had by all!

 If I stop by, Can you teach me setup?